César Garcés Carranza: Awards and distinctions

 Garcés Carranza has been included in the Top Doctors of North America list in the 2018–2019 edition of the Who's Who Directories.

 In 2017 he received the Award for Excellence in Social Work awarded by the International Organization of Social Work (OITS).

 In 2019, he participated as a speaker and panelist at the VI Social Work Summit – Peru 2019 "Gestión del Desarrollo Sostenible", whose main conclusion was "la necesidad de repensar, desde una dimensión más integral e interdisciplinaria, nuevas formas para intervenir una realidad tan compleja y contradictoria, en donde procuramos progresivamente mejorar la calidad de vida y el bienestar social de la persona, su familia y de la sociedad".

-In 2021 it has been included in the important Marquis Who's Who compendium in the United States, a country where he has lived for more than forty years.
+In 2021 he was included in the important Marquis Who's Who compendium in the United States, a country where he has lived for more than forty years.

 In 2022 he participated as a speaker at the master conference "Clinical Social Work" at the National University of Trujillo (UNT).